top of page

 Traditionally, the feta is served in a block on top of the salad and then a fork is used to break off pieces when serving yourself.
 Here is an example:

-However, I personally prefer to break up the feta with a fork prior to serving as this allows the feta to combine in and amongst the salad, creating a juicy, full-flavoured taste.
+However, I prefer to break up the feta with a fork before serving as this allows the feta to combine in and amongst the salad, creating a juicy, full-flavoured taste.
 In saying this, the most important thing to understand is that the feta must not be cubed but naturally broken up with a fork.
 This simple process makes a whole lot of difference.

 Tomatoes